project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/telemetry_data_consumption.md

 **Channel exhaust Data Request**

-This API is used to request data exhaust for a specific channel.
+* This API is used to request data exhaust for a specific channel
-The response of the data exhaust request has a signed url to download the exhaust data.
+* The response of the data exhaust request has a signed url to download the exhaust data
-This data file will be available for download immediately.
+* This data file will be available for download immediately

 **Header Parameters**